2020–21 Bangladesh Premier League (football)

-The 2020–21 Bangladesh Premier League was the 13th season of the Bangladesh Premier League since its establishment in 2007.
+The 2020–21 Bangladesh Premier League, also known as the TVS Bangladesh Premier League for sponsorship reasons, was the 13th season of the Bangladesh Premier League since its establishment in 2007.
 A total of 13 football clubs are competing in the league.
 The country's top-flight football competition, Bangladesh Premier League 2020–21 season is kicked off on January 13 after 10 months.

 The previous season was abandoned due to COVID-19 pandemic in Bangladesh.
 Bashundhara Kings are the defending champions as 2018–19 season winner.